 ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Applications have evolved significantly over the years.
-The term delivery is now generally accepted as the means of bringing an application to the user in this new era of mobility and cloud.
+The term “delivery” is now generally accepted as the means of bringing an application to the user in the era of mobility and cloud.
 In the enterprise, business applications have moved away from desktop-bound software installed on a local server accessed by users across the LAN.
 Modern applications need to work across all types of networks, and at locations beyond the confines of the physical workplace.

 Many employees are no longer restricted to using locked-down, company-owned equipment, and can use personal devices to work whenever they choose.
-With people working at any time of the day or night, IT must make certain that workplace servers and applications are available around the clock.
-Enterprises invest heavily in IT infrastructure to ensure that employees always have access to applications and information when they are needed.
+With people working at any time of the day or night, IT must be certain workplace servers and applications are available around the clock.
+Enterprises invest heavily in IT infrastructure to ensure that employees always have access to applications and information when they’re needed.

 Of course, servers can fail for a number of reasons ranging from mechanical problems to over-utilization and security breaches.
 If a server goes down, applications running on it become unusable or inaccessible.